Ion (play): Story

 Creusa introduces herself to Ion as the daughter of Erectheus.
 Ion is impressed, as he is familiar with the old stories about her family.
 Ion's casual mention of Long Rocks startles Creusa but she reveals nothing of her past.
 She tells him that she has married a foreigner, Xuthus, who won her as a prize for helping the Athenians in battle.
 They are here to ask about having children.
 Ion introduces himself as an orphan slave who was brought up by the priestess of Apollo.
 When Creusa asks if he has ever tried to find his mother, he says he has no token of her.
 Moved by the thought of his mother, Creusa tells Ion that she has come in advance of her husband to question the oracle on behalf of "a friend" who had a child by Apollo, which she abandoned.
 She has come, she tells him, to ask the god if her friend's child is still alive.
-He would be about your age now, she tells him.
+Relating to Ion that the child disappeared from the cave where her "friend" left him, she tells Ion that the child would be about his age had he survived.
 Ion warns her to abandon the inquiry, saying that no one would dare accuse the god of such a deed in his own temple.
 Seeing Xuthus approaching, Creusa asks Ion to reveal nothing of their conversation.
 Xuthus arrives and expresses confidence that he will receive good news from the oracle.
 He sends Creusa with laurel branches to make the rounds of the external altars and goes into the sanctuary.
 After they both leave, Ion questions how the gods, who punish evildoing among mortals, can engage in abusive behavior themselves.
 Before going off to finish his chores, he indignantly advises the gods not to sleep with mortal women just because they can.

 While Xuthus is inside, the Chorus of Creusa's servants prays to Athena and Artemis, recalling the joys of fertility and raising children.
 Recalling the story of the daughters of Cecrops and Aglauros, they conclude that children born of mortals by gods are fated for ill-fortune.